jemuelmari/shs-science-remediation/README.md

 ## 📱 How Students Use It

-1. Open `student.html`.
+1. Open the app link.
+2. Click **Student App**.
-2. Log in with name, student ID, grade level, section, term, subject, and initial score.
+3. Log in with name, student ID, grade level, section, term, subject, and initial score.
-3. Review all modules.
+4. Review all modules.
-4. Take the mock exam (unlimited attempts, immediate feedback).
+5. Take the mock exam (unlimited attempts, immediate feedback).
-5. Score **43/60** or higher to unlock the Final Exam.
+6. Score **43/60** or higher to unlock the Final Exam.
-6. Take the Final Exam (3 attempts max, 90 minutes each).
+7. Take the Final Exam (3 attempts max, 90 minutes each).
-7. View results with proficiency level.
+8. View results with proficiency level.
-8. Export data as a QR code or copyable code.
+9. Export data as a QR code or copyable code.

-## 👨‍🏫 How Instructors Use It
+## 👨‍🏫 How the Developer/Teacher Uses It

-1. Open `instructor.html`.
+1. Open `instructor.html` directly.
+2. Enter the admin password.
-2. Paste the student's export code into the Import field.
+3. Paste the student's export code into the Import field.
-3. View the student's record.
+4. View the student's record.
-4. Optionally grant extra attempts or edit initial scores.
+5. Optionally grant extra attempts or edit initial scores.
-5. Export all student data to CSV.
+6. Export all student data to CSV.

 ## 🖨️ How to Print the Gradebook

-1. Open `gradebook.html`.
+1. Open `gradebook.html` directly.
+2. Enter the admin password.
-2. Apply filters (grade level, subject, etc.).
+3. Apply filters (grade level, subject, etc.).
-3. Click **Print Gradebook**.
+4. Click **Print Gradebook**.
-4. Use the browser's print dialog to save as PDF or print.
+5. Use the browser's print dialog to save as PDF or print.

+## ⚠️ Security Note

+The password gate is **client-side only** and is intended to prevent accidental student access — not as a hardened security measure.
+For production use with sensitive data, implement server-side authentication.

 ## 👨‍💻 Developer

 **JEMUEL C. MARI, MAN, RN, LPT**
 Senior High School, Teacher II
 Iba High School • San Jose, Tarlac

 ## 📜 License